- Home

 - Making their home environment safer

-- Reviewing their medicines with a doctor or pharmacist
+- Reviewing their medications with a doctor or pharmacist

 Interventions & Assistance Programs